 Amazon price updated: October 17, 2024 8:14 am

-See also How to cook shelled clams
+See also What temp to cook breaded chicken

 Boiling vegetables can result in the greatest loss of soluble fiber, as it leaches out into the cooking water.
 To minimize this loss, consider steaming or microwaving vegetables instead.
 These cooking methods help retain more of the soluble fiber content.